Over in our Facebook group I asked what templates people would like me to create and Denise said a simple

 The template is in the project management resource library.
 If you already get my regular newsletter, you’ll find the password for the resource library at the bottom.

-Fill in the content, using the benefits realisation examples I’ve included in the template as a guide for what to say.
+Fill in the content, using the benefits realization examples I’ve included in the template as a guide for what to say.
+Your key deliverables will give you suggestions for where the benefits are coming from.